 Divine Southern Mustard and Turnip Greens with Smoked Turkey

-First things first, to make my stock, or “pot liquor”, I wash and then submerge 3-4 pieces of smoked meat in a large pot of water, 2 tablespoons of chicken bouillon, 1 tablespoon of onion powder and garlic powder, and boil on medium-high heat, covered for about an hour.
+First things first, to make my stock, or “pot liquor”, I wash and then submerge 3-4 pieces of smoked meat in a large pot with about 3-4 48oz cans of chicken broth (or water with 2 tablespoons of chicken bouillon), 1 tablespoon of onion powder and garlic powder, and boil on medium-high heat, covered for about an hour.

-Then I thoroughly wash the greens in cold water.
+Then, I thoroughly wash the greens in cold water.
 To do this, first grab the bunch and cut the stems at the base of the rubber band about an inch off the leaves, remove them from the stems (my great-grandmother taught me to keep some of the stem for the nutrients so I just pull the thickest part of the stem from the bottom).
-Pull out yellow, or slimy greens from the bunch and toss.
-Roll them up and chop horizontally to medium pieces, and finally lay them in salt water to clean.
+Pull out yellow or slimy greens from the bunch and toss them.
+Roll them up and chop horizontally into medium pieces, and finally, lay them in salt water to clean.
 You don’t want any sand/dirt, bugs or grit on your greens so it’s important to wash them, remove from the dirty water, place into a clean bowl to rinse, wash and repeat this step (usually 3-4 times) until your water is clear, and your greens are free from debris.

-I hope you enjoy as much as my family does.
-For more recipes, follow @RobinsDivineDishes and Instagram.
-Plus, get some of my top requested and cooked recipes of 2020 here!
+I hope you enjoy it as much as my family does.
+For more recipes, follow @RobinsDivineDishes on Instagram.
+Plus, get some of my top-requested and cooked recipes of 2020 here!

 Ingredients